Selling Data to an Agent with Endogenous Information: Model

 \section{Model}

-There is a single agent making decisions facing uncertainly over the state space $\states$.
-Let $\prior$ be the prior distribution over the states.
-The agent has a private type $\type \in \types$, and type $\type$ is drawn from a commonly known distribution $\dist$ with density $\density$.
-The expected utility of the agent given posterior belief $\posterior \in \Delta(\states)$ is $\V(\posterior,\type)$ when her type is $\type$.
-We assume that $\V$ is monotone in $\posterior$ in Blackwell order for any type $\type$.
-There is a data broker who tries to sell information to the agent to maximize his profit by committing to an information structure that signals the state.
-Note that an information structure (we will also call this as an experiment) is a mapping $\signal:\Omega \to \Delta(\signalspace)$, where $\signalspace$ is the signal space.
+There is a single agent making decisions facing uncertainly over the state space $\states\subseteq\reals$.
+Let~$\prior$ be the prior distribution over the states.
+The agent has a private type $\type \in \types=[\underline{\type},\bar{\type}]\subseteq\reals_+$ drawn from a commonly known distribution $\dist$ with differentiable density function $\density$ that is strictly positive everywhere in the support.
+The expected utility of the agent given the posterior belief $\posterior \in \Delta(\states)$ is $\V(\posterior,\type)$ when her type is $\type$.
+We assume that $\V$ is convex in $\posterior$ for any type~$\type$.\footnote{The convexity ensures that for any type $\type$, the agent has higher value for Blackwell more informative experiments.
+This condition is satisfied whenever the agent is a decision maker who maximizes his expected utility. } There is a data broker who attempts to sell information to the agent to maximize his profit by committing to an experiment that signals the state.
+Note that an experiment is a mapping $\signal:\Omega \to \Delta(\signalspace)$, where $\signalspace$ is the signal space.
 Let $\signals$ be the set of all possible experiments.